ervandew/eclim/doc/content/vim/c/search.rst

 .. _\:CSearchContext:

 As a convenience eclim also provides the command **:CSearchContext**.
-This command accepts no arguments and will perform the appropriate search depending on the context of the element under the cursor.
+This command accepts only the optional ``-a`` argument described above, and will perform the appropriate search depending on the context of the element under the cursor.

 - If the cursor is on an #include name, it will search the configured include path for the file.
 - Otherwise, it will search for the definition of the element (if the cursor is on the definition, then it will search for the declaration).

 Configuration
 -------------